Documents Required to Sell a House in [market_city]

 3. Seller’s Disclosure Statement

-Selling your house without a real estate professional in North Carolina (FSBO) involves managing several key documents.
-Here’s a step-by-step guide to the essential paperwork:
+Selling a house without a real estate agent in North Carolina involves a lot of documentation.
+Here are the steps:

 1. Property Disclosure Statement